All Countries in the World

 The state occupies an area of 27,336 km² (10,555 sq mi), compared it is somewhat smaller than Belgium (30,528 km²).

-The Quabbin Reservoir, largest lake in Massachusetts, is a primary freshwater supply for Boston, it is fed by three branches of the Swift River.
+The Quabbin Reservoir in the center of the state is the largest lake in Massachusetts, it is the primary freshwater supply for Boston, fed by three branches of the Swift River.

-Massachusetts has a population of 6.6 million people (est. 2012), state capital and largest and most populous city is Boston, largest metropolitan area is Greater Boston.
+Massachusetts has a population of 6.85 million people (est. 2018) , primate city, state capital, largest and most populous city and major port is Boston, largest metropolitan area is Greater Boston with an estimated population of 4.7 million people, this is approximately two thirds of Massachusetts' entire population.

 Reference Map of Massachusetts